-Since interpolation from the values in Table C-2 to other locations may not be valid due to local and other effects, Environment Canada will provide climatic design element recommendations for locations not listed in Table C-2.
+Since interpolation from the values in Table C-2 to other locations may not be valid due to local and other effects, Environment Canada will provide climatic design element recommendations where necessary.
 Local effects are particularly significant in mountainous areas, where the values apply only to populated valleys and not to the mountain slopes and high passes, where very different conditions are known to exist.